TADS Quiz

 Mulford's Grave

-Q6 Where is the grave of John Mulford(of Mulford’s hill) ?
+Q6 Where is the grave of John Mulford(of Mulford’s Hill)?
+Mulford’sw, how many Tadley detached villages were there in 1900?

 Q8 What happened to Blue Gown?

-Q9 What was the name of Major George Roller’s Horse ?
+Q9 What was the name of Major George Roller’s Horse?

-Q10 What is the link between “100 ways to cook Game” and Tadley
+Q10 What is the link between “100 Ways to Cook Game” and Tadley

 Click for Answers...